 This is the second in a series of infrequent articles that will spotlight Hidden Treasures within a city that are usually overlooked by the locals….but they’re not the only ones.
-We will be searching for some of the best little known secrets from every city imaginable.
+We will be searching for some of the best little-known secrets from every city imaginable.
 Lean closer and tell me what’s special about yours…….

-Mapquest says it’s a two hour forty five minute drive from my house and I think that they were right on the money.
+Mapquest says it’s a two hour forty-five minute drive from my house and I think that they were right on the money.
 We woke up on a Saturday at 5 am to make our way to Scottsboro, Alabama so that we would get there right at 9 am.
-I didn’t know that we would be going through so many two lane country roads, an interstate and a lot of four lane highways, but we did.
-I guess the drive always seems longer if you’ve never been there and is always shorter on the way back because all you’d have to do is work your way backwards.
+I didn’t know that we would be going through so many two lane country roads, an interstate and a lot of four-lane highways, but we did.
+I guess the drive always seems longer if you’ve never been there and is always shorter on the way back because all you’d have to do is work your way backward.
 The drive was as beautiful as it was long.
 We got to see landscapes untouched by human hands.
 There were fields of crops, houses were spaced acres in between, and we saw every type of animal you’d expect to see in the country: Goats, cows, donkeys and even alpacas!
 I had no idea that this road would turn out to be the site of the “Trail of Tears”.

 It was an unexpected, yet sobering moment that we paused to give quiet reverence for the discovery.
-We missed a turn that we realized 10 miles down the road, but managed to get right back on track.
+We missed a turn that we realized 10 miles down the road but managed to get right back on track.
 We were excited, we’d wanted to visit this place for more than 10 years and never got around to it.
 I’ve always loved yard sales, flea markets, tag sales…it’s something about discovering something extremely valuable that you can buy for a song.
 I’m sure that’s why I love Antiques Roadshow too.
 Eventually, we saw it.
 In all of its beige, orange and mint greened glory….The Unclaimed Baggage Center.

 What is the Unclaimed Baggage Center?

 Founded in 1971, the UBC sells items that are acquired from airlines after 90 days of trying to locate the rightful owner.
 That’s right.
 If you lose something while you are at the airport or during a flight and for whatever reason, you can’t be located, it goes to the UBC for resale.
 As you can imagine, people lose all kinds of things; from luggage, to make up bags, to briefcases, to iPods, headphones, clothing, etc. These are precisely the types of things that you will find at the UBC.
 Additionally, you will find unclaimed cargo there from lost freight shipments.
-Over the years, they have found some really cool items like a 41 carat natural gemstone, a barbie doll stuffed with $500 bills and Egyptian artifacts dating back to 1500 B.C.
+Over the years, they have found some really cool items like a 41 karat natural gemstone, a barbie doll stuffed with $500 bills and Egyptian artifacts dating back to 1500 B.C.

-I’m still pinching myself over the Brookstone noise cancelling headphones that I scored for $23.99!
+I’m still pinching myself over the Brookstone noise canceling headphones that I scored for $23.99!
 Not bad for something that retails for $149.99!
 If it was used, I couldn’t tell because it’s in excellent condition and in its original case with the attachments.
 I commute to work on a bus for an hour with people who have a love of listening to the sound of their own voice.
 Now, I can safely say, I’m no longer at their mercy.
 I’m already doing my happy dance in anticipation of being able to enjoy my commute again.

 It’s pretty amazing the things that you can find there.